telerik/winforms-docs/controls/richtexteditor/ui-for-applying-rich-text-formatting/selection-mini-toolbar.md

 # Selection Mini Toolbar

 __SelectionMiniToolBar__ is a floating toolbar that appears next to the current position after making a selection with the mouse in the document.
 It contains some useful commands for formatting text.
+You can access it via the RadRichTextEditor.RichTextBoxElement.**SelectionMiniToolBar** property.

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-context-menu 001](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-context-menu001.png)